 In some cases, it’s necessary to connect additional signals from the machine to make sure that Evocon registers actual production.
 For example, machines that have a manual mode for setup and adjustments and automatic mode for production.
 We could use the automatic signal to only register good production.
 Other control signals don’t count as Evocon licenses.

 The second example is the extrusion of plastic pipes.
-In this case, we measure the length of the tube with a rotary encoder but to register actual output, multiple control signals need to be on.
+In this case, we measure the length of the tube with a rotary encoder, but in order to register actual output, multiple control signals are needed.
 As in the example above, the control signals don’t count as licenses.

 Combining multiple signals to one screen